todkaiser/earthquake-api/README.md

 # Earthquake API

-A webservice that returns the most dangerous regions as measured by total measured earthquake energy in descending order as json documents.
+A webservice that returns the most dangerous regions as measured by total measured earthquake energy in descending order as  documents.

-### Pre-installation
+## Pre-installation

 - Assumptions: using Mac and homebrew
 - Note: For onboarding new developers, consider the [thoughtbot laptop script](https://github.com/thoughtbot/laptop)